 Fly fishing with cold hands is no fun.

 Quit skimping on gloves for the river.
 I get it, nobody likes fly fishing in gloves, but you chose to hit the river during the winter.
 For the record, I typically take two pairs of these for the water.

-They’re $35, you won’t go wrong here.
+They’re reasonably priced, you won’t go wrong here.
 Easy to manipulate your fly line, easy to flip back and tie and best of all they’re not super bulky getting in the way of anything and everything you do.

 Now, for the record, gloves are really more of a personal preference thing for most winter fly fishermen, but these flip backs from Orvis more than do the trick.
 I’ve heard of others using a full neoprene like the glacier glove, for me personally taking gloves on and off gets to be quite the hinderance but it is an option.